 Rating: ★★★★★

 Thoughts: This is my first murder mystery book and I have to say I really loved it.
 The humor, metatextual jokes, format, characters, and story all really drew me in.
-I mentioned in one of my reviews I might go into a mystery novel phase and writing this a bit later, I definitely did (and I’m still in one!).
+I mentioned in one of my reviews I might go into a mystery novel phase and writing this a bit later, I definitely did (and I'm still in one!).
+As I've gone to read through the rest of the series that's been released so far, I find myself wanting to see more of Ern's family; truly, Stevenson made these characters so fun and engaging.